mdavoodi/www/source/blog/2015-11-02-hashicorp-and-fastly.html.md

 - Sending logs to custom service(s) for our own aggregation and analytics
 - A real-time usage dashboard that shows information about our hit ratios, error rates, redirects, and more

-One of the most excited features we discovered was Fastly's [shielding](https://docs.fastly.com/guides/performance-tuning/shielding), which designates a cache service to be the point-of-presence for the other cache servers.
+One of the most exciting features we discovered was Fastly's [shielding](https://docs.fastly.com/guides/performance-tuning/shielding), which designates a cache service to be the point-of-presence for the other cache servers.

 ![](/images/blog/hashicorp-and-fastly/shielding.png)
 ![](/images/blog/hashicorp-and-fastly/shielding-future.png)